 Applicants, who live in another country than their country of citizenship, either temporarily or permanently, can not apply.

-Only applicants from institutions with which NTNU has a formal cooperation agreement are eligible to apply.
+Only applicants from institutions with which NTNU has a formal cooperation agreement with are eligible to apply.

 You may be eligible for financial support under the Quota Scheme if you are permanently or temporary employed or if you are a student with a first degree or are presently studying at one of the institutions where NTNU has a formal cooperation agreement.
 Preference is given to applicants who are linked to active and formalized cooperation/projects within the specific subject area.